|To start your order, select the shopping cart icon next to the product you want to order and follow the instructions on the next screen.|

 It typically takes around 2-3 weeks for the Certificate to be issued.
 The COVOG will check the JDS Criminal Records System.
 They may also consult police files, Public Prosecution Service or probation service for additional information.

-An application for the Certificate of Good Conduct can be found here.
+This is the link for An application of the Certificate of Good Conduct.
 The Certificate of Good Conduct is issued in the Dutch language however, a summary in English is provided at the bottom of the certificate as well.

 Netherlands Credit Checks

-To obtain a comprehensive credit check, subjects should apply directly through the Bureau Krediet Registratie (BKR).
-Applications can be found here or at banks in the Netherlands.
+To obtain a comprehensive credit check, subjects should apply directly through the Bureau Krediet Registratie (BKR) or at banks in the Netherlands.
 It will take around 6 weeks to obtain the report.

 Experian also holds a database that contains limited credit information.
 The information is mainly from bailiffs and cell phone providers and therefore as comprehensive.